urbit/docs/docs/talk/architecture.md

 Non-message reports include both local and remote presences.
 This is useful in federation, where subscribers are also interested in the presences on related stations.

->Federation is, at the time of writing, completely untested.
-Messages should work fine, but proper configuration and presence propagation has yet to be seen.
-We'll probably need a `/federate` subscription path to integrate this cleanly into the existing system.
-It's an entirely new can of worms though.
+>Federation is, at the time of writing, largely untested.
+Messages and presences seem to work fine, but configuration sharing isn't in yet.
+The solution that's currently in try-out development is having a "federator whitelist", and using a special command to signify a ship starts federating, so that users don't have to manually chain sources together.

 >**Current implementation** also sends remote configurations in the `%cabal` report.
 This doesn't seem to be useful for anything.
 In case of federation, you would want all stations to copy each other's configuration.